tubernard/cookbook/README.md

-# 🥙 Recipe Box 🍝
+# Cookbook

 Love to cook but struggle to keep track of all your favorite recipes?
-Recipe-Box was created as an easy way to store, search, and find inspiration for new recipes!
+Cookbook was created as an easy way to store, search, and find inspiration for new recipes!

 ## Project Status

-This project is currently an MVP and serves as a demonstration of core full-stack features.
+This project is an MVP and serves as a demonstration of core full-stack features.
 It is still under active development.

 ## Technology Stack